 Conclusions

-The study conducted at the research field of Sher-e-Bangla Agricultural University, Bangladesh, aimed to assess the impact of vermicompost application on the yield and processing quality of different potato varieties.
-The experiment utilized a two-factor split-plot design with three replications, focusing on four potato varieties (BARI Alu-68, BARI Alu-29, BARI Alu-25, and BARI Alu-28) and five levels of vermicompost application (0, 3, 6, 9, and 12 t ha⁻¹).
-The results indicated significant variations in several key parameters due to both the variety of potatoes and the level of vermicompost applied.
+The results indicated significant variations in several key parameters due to both the variety of potatoes and the levels of vermicompost applied.
 Notably, the number of tubers per hill, average weight of tubers, weight of tubers per hill, tuber yield, marketable yield, and non-marketable yield were all significantly influenced by the treatments.
-The highest yields and quality metrics were generally observed with higher levels of vermicompost application, particularly at 9 and 12 t ha⁻¹.
-Specific gravity, dry matter content, total soluble solids (TSS), starch content, and reducing sugar content were also analyzed.
+The highest yields and quality metrics were generally observed with two levels of vermicompost application (i.e. 9 and 12 t ha⁻¹).
 While specific gravity did not show significant variation across varieties or vermicompost levels, other quality parameters such as dry matter content, TSS, starch content, and reducing sugar content exhibited significant differences.
 Higher vermicompost levels generally resulted in improved dry matter content, TSS, and starch content, which are crucial for processing quality.
 Correlation analysis revealed important relationships between various yield and quality parameters.
 A strong negative correlation was found between the number of tubers per hill and the average weight of tubers, indicating a trade-off between these two metrics.
 Positive correlations were observed between average weight of tubers and weight of tubers per hill, as well as between dry matter content and TSS.
 A strong negative correlation between starch content and reducing sugar content was also noted.
 In conclusion, the application of vermicompost at higher levels significantly enhanced the yield and processing quality of potatoes.
 The study highlights the potential of vermicompost as a sustainable and effective soil amendment for improving potato production in Bangladesh.
-These findings can guide farmers and agricultural practitioners in optimizing vermicompost use to achieve higher yields and better quality potatoes, thereby enhancing their economic returns.
-Further research could explore the long-term effects of vermicompost application and its interaction with other agronomic practices to refine potato cultivation strategies.
+These findings can guide farmers and agricultural practitioners in optimizing vermicompost use to achieve higher yields and better-quality potatoes, thereby enhancing their economic returns.
+Further research could explore the long-term effects of vermicompost application and its interaction with other agronomic practices to refine potato cultivation strategies in the region.

 Competing Interests